 BBB receives hundreds of phone calls each year from senior citizens who have been targeted or victimized by scammers.
 These can range from common scams such as bogus travel deals or lottery schemes to outright financial fraud.

-“Southern Arizona is an attractive destination for retirees and according to 2009 Census Data, more than 15 percent of Pima County’s population is 65 or older,” said Kim States, BBB President.
+“Southern Arizona is an attractive destination for retirees and according to 2011 Census Data, almost 16 percent of Pima County’s population is 65 or older,” said Kim States, BBB President.
 “One of the more common types of abuse that BBB often hears about is financial fraud.”

 Financial elder abuse occurs when seniors’ banking or credit accounts are exploited by scammers who take advantage of the vulnerabilities sometimes associated with age, explains States.